digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/06-quickstart-makefile-primer.rst

    .PHONY: build
    build: build-frontend build-backend build-daml build-docker-images

-When the target is invoked the dependency targets are run to bring them up to date (or invoked in the case of phony targets) before any shell command is executed.
+When the target is invoked, the dependency targets are run and brought up to date (or invoked in the case of phony targets) before any shell command is executed.

-Other Make features that are currently used in the existing file
+Other Make features used in the existing file include:
-include:

 `define` [39]_ which is used to define multiline variables.
 In this case, we use it to define a simple macro (`open-url-target`) to define